jpata/hepaccelerate-cms/README.md

 ~~~

 ## Running on full dataset using batch queue
 We use the condor batch queue on Caltech T2 to run the analysis.
-It ~20 minutes for all 3 years using just the Total JEC & JER (2-3h using factorized JEC).
+It takes ~20 minutes for all 3 years using just the Total JEC & JER (2-3h using factorized JEC) using about 200 job slots.

 ~~~
 #Submit batch jobs after this step is successful